gundermanc/LsifInspector/Readme.md

 - Display incoming/outgoing edges/vertexes for edge/vertex in the right pane.
 - Click left or right pane to traverse the graph by stepping to the current edge or vertex' direct neighbor.

+## Known issues
+- Code quality - prototype quality.
+Could be better.
+- UI thread - everything is done on the UI thread.
+Haven't taken the time to optimize.
+- Performance and Scalability - Only really works with small LSIF samples indexing only a small number of projects.

 ## Change Log
 4/28/2023 - Initial prototype version.